-As the Dominican Republic is home to many huge beach properties, the result is some of the most competitive rates in the entire Caribbean region.
-Punta Cana, on the country’s east coast, is renowned for its glorious beaches, outstanding golf and variety of hotels, from budget-friendly to upscale.
+As the Dominican Republic is home to many luxury beach properties, the result is some of the most competitive rates in the entire Caribbean region.
+Punta Cana, on the country’s east coast, is renowned for its glorious beaches, outstanding golf and a variety of hotels, from budget-friendly to upscale.
 A stay here means easy access to water adventures that won’t cost a thing – just grab your snorkeling gear and swim among the colorful fish and coral reefs.
-Here it’s easy to find the perfect setting for a dream vacation without shelling out and arm and a leg.
+Here it’s easy to find the perfect setting for a dream vacation without shelling out an arm and a leg.

 Panama is one of those less-visited places where you can enjoy plenty of warm weather, sunshine and beaches, yet accommodation can be had for only around $40 a night.
 It will cost you a bit more to get there due to the lesser demand, but unlike high-traffic, exotic destinations like Cancun, once you’re there, you’ll save big, and you won’t be caught up in thick tourist crowds.
 Bocas del Toro, located on the northwestern Caribbean coast, is an archipelago of nine tropical islands where you’ll find some of the best scuba diving and surf breaks in the country.
 The orange-tiled roofs and Spanish colonial architecture of old town Panama City offer a striking contrast to the skyscraper skyline across the bay, and in Casco Viejo, after dark music pours onto the street from every alley and corner.

 Surrounded by three towering volcanoes, German explorer and naturalist Alexander von Humboldt called Lake Atitlan “the most beautiful lake in the world.”
-Situated in the Guatemalan Highlands of the Sierra Madre mountain range, it’s defined by tranquility and calm, providing an especially inspiring backdrop for meditation, yoga and contemplation, yet you can enjoy very low Central American prices.
+Situated in the Guatemalan Highlands of the Sierra Madre mountain range, it’s defined by tranquility and calm, providing an especially inspiring backdrop for meditation, yoga and contemplation, yet you can enjoy very low Central American prices at boutique hotels.
 Look forward to taking in the breathtaking scenery while hiking, kayaking or biking, and immersing yourself in Mayan culture – residents still wear a signature style of clothing that reveals the town in which they live.

 Popular for decades among hippies and others looking to party on the cheap, this picturesque coastal spot in India has grown up quite a bit sense, but it hasn’t lost its very low price tag.
 The top beach destination in all of India, it’s an ideal place to relax and unwind on unspoiled white sands that edge a sparkling blue expanse of the Arabian Sea.
 While the central regions tend to be crowded, by venturing further north or south, you’ll find some incredibly tranquil gems, like Agonda and Palolem in the south and Ashwem and Mandrem in the north.
 You’ll also find an eclectic blend of nature, culture, history and adventure activities.